tomarks/eze-geo/README.md

 - Performance will be an issue on the frontend due to lack of response caching but this can be overcome with more work.

 ### Future Plans

-- Add developer https certificate
+#### Non Functional

 - Add Unit Tests. `Back-end` and `Front-end`.
 - Find a better blob storage (dont store in sql?)
+- Migrate from Sqlite to Postgres
+- Fix Fluent validation for `CreateDocumentCommand`
+- Remove auto migrations from `Program.cs` and find a better approach
+- Frontend-Dev: Better layout of components and structure of the project, better naming, use more components
+- Frontend: `FolderExplorerContext` getting messy and look into implementing cancellation tokens for api request

+#### Functional

 - Add Login System using cookies
 - Add Rename/Update/Delete capability for `Documents` and `Directories`
-- Migrate from Sqlite to Postgres
-- Investigate how to draw boundaries on a map using haversine formula and only recording longitudes and latitudes (geojson?)
-- Fix Fluent validation for `CreateDocumentCommand`
 - Fix Performance/Time Complexity of the `GetDirectoryStructureQuery`
 - Add Pagination to `GetDocumentListQuery`
-- Remove auto migrations from `Program.cs` and find a better approach
 - Frontend: Improve UI (loading screens, table styling, request caching, display errors better using modal or toast messages)
-- Frontend-Dev: Better layout of components and structure of the project, better naming, use more components
-- Frontend: `FolderExplorerContext` getting messy and look into implementing cancellation tokens for api request